robert-altmiller/odcs_data_contracts/README.md

 ## How do I verify a successful DABS + CICD deployment?

-After the Github or Gitlab CICD pipeline run finishes a .bundle folder and 2 workflows will be created in the Databricks workspace (see below):
+After the Github or Gitlab CICD pipeline run finishes a '.bundle' folder and 2 workflows - 'data_contract_create' and 'data_contract_deploy' - will be created in the Databricks workspace (see below):

 ![bundle_deploy_step1.png](/readme_images/bundle_deploy_step1.png)